 In my early forties, I developed a chronic health condition that left me unable to work for several years, and most days barely able to get out of bed due to extreme fatigue, brain fog and pain.
 I lost my banking job, and eventually lost my home.
 I saw a multitude of doctors to try to find out what was wrong with me, and used every tool in my metaphysical and alternative medicine toolkit to try to heal myself.
 My seeking became even more intense, and I was looking for a way to escape my pain.

 In 2009, I met Scott Kiloby.
 Since I started working with him and doing the Living Inquiries, the seeking for enlightenment has stopped, and the question of ‘who am I’ is no longer relevant.
 My victim stories around my health started falling away.
-Once I started looking at my experience with inquiry, everything changed.
+Once I started looking at my experience through inquiry, everything changed.
 I stopped chasing something ‘out there.’
 I no longer seek some future state of happiness or peace.
 This is not to say that I don’t have problems, or ever experience pain.
 Quite the contrary.
 I still use the inquiries regularly, and now there is much less avoidance or resistance to what I’m experiencing.
 I experience more and more freedom in the present moment, exactly as it appears.

 I can’t imagine my life without these inquiries.
 They saved me from myself.
 If you are still suffering, searching, longing… I encourage you to give this a try.